Trips to London for Health & Social Care Students

 The Florence Nightingale Museum

 Helping students to examine the role of Nightingale in the development of training for nurses and standards of care in hospitals, groups can see how the status of nurses was transformed, as well as how Nightingale’s work showed a new approach to the day to day running of hospitals.
-Why not use our NST EXCLUSIVE worksheets to focus your group in the museum?
+Why not use our worksheets to focus your group in the museum?

 The Science Museum is packed with awe-inspiring galleries, interactive resources and inspirational exhibitions.
 Your students can explore the hands-on galleries which cover a wide range of subjects areas including: